 ATS5 allows users to create tests with range values in parameters.
 Range is specified as [min, max, step].
 To use a range, you have to put your values between square brackets "[" and "]", with comas as separator for min and max value and a step (which is optional, by default it will be set to 1).
-Ranges are presented on Figure 34.
-Important information about ranges is that they differ for return values.
-In such case, you can only specify [min, max] params (without step).
-It means that return values specified in a range (e.g. [1,50]), will take every value from that range as positively passed in a test (see expected return value in sequence S2 of below example).
+Ranges are presented on Figure 29.

-Figure 34.
-Ranges in tests' parameters
+Figure 29.
+Ranges in tests' parameters.